 PETROS, Tenn. — Brushy Mountain State Penitentiary in Morgan County once held some of the worst criminals in Tennessee.
 The historic penitentiary is now a tourist attraction and several former inmates are the tour guides.

 That includes the likes of George Wyatt Jr., who spent nearly a decade behind bars there for blowing up a country club while trying to break into a safe.

 In 1984, Wyatt was a security guard at a Cumberland County country club and desperate for money.

 "I was dumb.
 I blew up a country club back home in Lake Tansi in Cumberland County.
 I blew it up for the money," former inmate, George Wyatt Jr. said.

 Because he was a security guard, he knew exactly where the safe was.
 His attempt to crack it open was a success -- a very loud and destructive success.

 "I used 16 sticks of dynamite and two gallons of gas.
 The blast was so powerful it blew 75 yards this way.
 Thank God it didn't go this way because there was a condominium of people there.
-I would've been on death row," White said.
+I would've been on death row," Wyatt said.

-White initially got away with thousands of dollars, but was soon caught.
+Wyatt initially got away with thousands of dollars, but was soon caught.
 He was taken to Brushy Mountain immediately and originally sentenced to serve 10 years of time behind bars.

 "This is my cell.
 This is B block," he said.